HapticFinance/docs/content/glossary.md

 ### Tokenized debt asset (TDA)
 Staking in the Haptic protocol creates debt denominated in tokenized debt asset.
 The value of TDA is pegged 1:1 with the US Dollar.

-### Collateralisation ratio (C-ratio)
-It represents the value of the collateral against the loaned funds.

-### LP Bonding
-Bonding is when a staker purchases HAP tokens from the protocol, at a discount from the market price.
-The staker provides a LP token to the protocol treasury in return for the HAP token.
-Discount is determined by the market and depends on the balance between demand and supply of the tokenized debt asset.